What Does a Piano Cost?

 Did you know that player pianos have been on the market for over 100 years?
 Today’s player systems have come a long way from the old pneumatic pump actions controlled by paper rolls.
 The systems of today can be native to the instrument, such as Steinway & Sons high-definition Spirio pianos or Yamaha Disklavier.
 Other systems from QRS and PianoDisc can be retrofitted to most pianos.

-The native systems add about 25-30% to the price of the instrument.
+The native systems add about 25-30% to the instrument’s price.
 Retrofitted systems range in price between $7,000 to $15,000.
-Options such as on-board music, record functionality, and external speaker systems contribute to the price.
+Options such as onboard music, record functionality, and external speaker systems contribute to the price.

 Special Edition Case Designs

 Often a manufacturer will offer a special edition case design.
-This can range from a different furniture style (Louis XV or Chippendale) to unique cases with a special range of veneer and/or color options.
+This can range from a different furniture style (Louis XV or Chippendale) to unique cases with an impressive range of veneer and color options.

-Steinway & Sons offers a “John Lennon” edition piano with design features specified by Yoko Ono including incorporating John Lennon’s own artwork on the case.
+Steinway & Sons offers a “John Lennon” edition piano with design features specified by Yoko Ono, including incorporating John Lennon’s artwork on the case.

 Limited Edition pianos can cost as much as double the standard production model.

-Most Handmade piano manufacturers will engage with a client to create a fully bespoke case design.
-In addition to clients’ bespoke visions, certain manufacturers will occasionally create a single one-of-a-kind instrument to commemorate an event or milestone.
+Most Handmade piano manufacturers will engage with clients to create a bespoke case design.
+In addition to clients’ bespoke visions, certain manufacturers will occasionally make a single one-of-a-kind instrument to commemorate an event or milestone.
 These instruments are usually produced in partnership with an outside artist or designer.